UC Berkeley School of Information: South Hall

 The School of Information is located in the historic South Hall.
 Built in 1873, it is the oldest building in the University of California system.
 South Hall is located in the heart of campus, near the Doe Library and the Campanile (also known as Sather Tower).
-It is known to have the smallest bear statue on the Berkeley campus.
 The small bear was added by Michael H. Casey, who did the ornamental castings for the restored façade in 1997.